COCPORN/atea/README.md

 I spent 11 hours on an assignment to get an interview with Atea in Norway.
 I have worked with IT since forever.
 You have used things I have made.

 Feel free to check out my CV.
+Read the original assignment below.

 ## Introduction